HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_navigating.md

 }
 ```

 Many operations will require you to locate the resource you wish to use.
 Most of these resources are members of "collections" (arrays of similar items).
-The method to find collections members is consistent for compute nodes, chassis, management processors, and many other resources in the data model.
+The method to find collection members is consistent for compute nodes, chassis, management processors, and many other resources in the data model.

 ## Find a Compute Node